 We have presented VALERA, an approach and tool for versatile, low-overhead, record-and-replay of Android apps.
 VALERA is based on the key observation that sensor inputs, network activity and event schedules play a fundamental role in the construction and execution of smartphone apps, hence recording and replaying these two categories is sufficient for achieving high-accuracy replay.
 Experiments with using VALERA on popular apps from Google Play, as well as replaying event race bugs, show that our approach is effective, efficient, and widely applicable.
-We believe that VALERA's accuracy and low runtime overhead will open the door to using it as a platform for applications such as profiling, monitoring, debugging, testing, or dynamic analysis.
+VALERA's accuracy and low runtime overhead make it suitable as a platform for applications such as profiling, monitoring, debugging, testing, or dynamic analysis.
+We believe that stream-oriented replay could be applied in other contexts besides smartphones, e.g., replay of time-sensitive or stream-processing programs on desktop/server platforms.